 - Use the number keys on the keyboard:

 On the Windows keyboard, you can use the numbers 1–9 to change the polling rate.
-Pressing one will advance to the next higher polling rate while pressing nine will go to the next lower polling rate.
+Pressing one will advance to the next higher polling rate, while pressing nine will go to the next lower polling rate.
 This can be very useful if you are sure your mouse sensitivity is set incorrectly or without realising it is too slow for your personal preference.
 If you are successful, you should see the mouse wheel illuminate.
+If you face an error while testing the number keys, you can test your keyboard to detect whether the keys work.

 For 125 Hz, remove your mouse’s USB cord.
 While reconnecting your mouse, simultaneously press and hold buttons 4 and 5.